 We are a limited liability company that was formed by Constellation Energy Group, Inc. ("Constellation") in 2005 to acquire oil and natural gas reserves.
 We are focused on the acquisition, development and production of oil and natural gas properties ("E&P properties") as well as related midstream assets.
-Our primary business objective is to generate stable cash flows allowing us to make quarterly cash distributions to our unitholders and over time to increase our quarterly cash distributions.
-Currently, our estimated proved reserves are 100% natural gas and are located in the Robinson's Bend Field in Alabama's Black Warrior Basin.
-Our estimated proved reserves at December 31, 2006 were approximately 120.3 Bcf, approximately 81% of which were classified as proved developed.
-Our average proved reserve-to-production ratio is approximately 24 years based on our estimated proved reserves at January 1, 2006 and production for the year ended December 31, 2006.
-We currently own a 100% working interest (an approximate 75% average net revenue interest, calculated before the Torch Royalty NPI, or NPI, described below) in our Robinson's Bend Field producing properties, which had 467 producing natural gas wells as of December 31, 2006.
+Our primary business objective is to generate stable cash flows allowing us to make quarterly cash distributions to our unitholders and to increase the amount of our quarterly cash distributions over time.
+Currently, our total estimated proved reserves are located in the Black Warrior Basin in Alabama and the Cherokee Basin in Kansas and Oklahoma.
+Our total estimated proved reserves at December 31, 2007 were approximately 302.8 Bcfe, approximately 62% of which were classified as proved developed, and 99% of which are natural gas.
+Our total average proved reserve-to-production ratio is approximately 18 years based on our estimated proved reserves at December 31, 2007.